inventea/full-quick-reply-editor/README.md

 - Allow users to selective quote posts and private messages.
 - Allow users to disable quick reply in User Control Panel.
 - Allow administrators to restrict quick reply to the last page of a topic.
-- Display quick reply for guests if they have writ permissions.
+- Display quick reply for guests if they have write permissions.

 Installation